Category: Uncategorized

 by Sandra Wiebe

-Why I Offer Nature Therapy: Healing Doesn’t Always Happen Indoors
+Why I Offer Nature Therapy in Calgary: Healing Doesn’t Always Happen Indoors

 That’s why I now offer nature therapy as part of my counselling services.
 If the idea of sitting across from someone in a quiet room feels overwhelming, clinical, or just not quite “you,” you’re not alone.
 Many of us feel more at ease when walking side by side rather than sitting face to face.
 Nature provides a gentle backdrop for conversation and insight.
 It helps us breathe differently, think differently, and feel differently.